UNFmontreal/Dcm2Bids/docs/get-started/install.md

 conda env create --file environment.yml
 ```

-If the executation was successful, you should see a message similar to:
+If the execution was successful, you should see a message similar to:

 ```bash hl_lines="14"
 sam:~/dcm2bids-proj$ nano environment.yml